Quobject/electron-nodebot/README.md

 ﻿# electron-nodebot

-*Control arduino with NodeJS, Socket.io, Johnny Five and Electron*
+**Example to show how to to control arduino with NodeJS, socket.io, Johnny Five and Electron**

 Usually the Arduino Sketch is directly saved into the board and if you want to control it from outside you have to write a protocol yourself to give instruction to the microcontroller.